Summer School and Music Course Tutors

-We are absolutely delighted to welcome some fine players to our summer school as our tutors.
-They are all incredibly friendly, enthusiastic and a joy to have around – the perfect combination for a summer school of chamber music.
+We are absolutely delighted to welcome some fine players to our summer school and courses as our tutors.
+They are all incredibly friendly, enthusiastic and a joy to have around – the perfect combination for weekend of music making.

 They have varied performing careers and each bring something unique to Nantwen.